-Do you love gingerbread cookies?
-You’ll love these big cookies that are perfect for the holidays or all winter long.
+Do you love peanut butter cookies?
+You’ll love these easy cookies that are perfect for winter – or all year long.
 Best of all, they’re gluten-free and dairy-free!

 These cute little spiced cookies are full of warming chai spices, like cinnamon, ginger, cardamom, cloves, allspice, and nutmeg.

 They’re easy to make and are also gluten, dairy, and egg-free!